 Goalies must work on skills to use their hands to do things other than the catch.
 Some of the things that a goalie must do are:

 - Punch: not every ball that comes into a goalie is catchable.
 One safe way to get the ball away is to punch it away from the goal.
 Jumping above the opponents with an extended fist, goalies can punch the ball away from or over the goal and away from danger.

-- Parry: often, a goalie will dive to make a save.
+- Parry: often, a goalie will dive into making a save.
 Catches are hard to make in these cases.
 Being able to push shots away is an important skill to keeping the ball out

 - Distribute: once you have the ball in your possession, the goalie will need to distribute to their teammates.
 Of course, they can punt the ball up the field or set it down and pass with their feet.
 They may also roll or throw the ball to them.
 When done correctly, good distribution will keep possession and can even lead to an attacking opportunity on the other side of the field.

-Being the only player on the field who is able to use their hands is an advantage.
-It is essential that goalies work on all of the skills needed to keep the other team from scoring.
+Being the only player on the field who can use their hands is an advantage.
+Goalies must work on all of the skills needed to keep the other team from scoring.